 It’s the famous ‘spill-over effect’.
 At the edge of each supply chain sits an end customer just as, at the edge of each process sits a user, a logistics partner or any other stakeholder.
 The focus on the customer or as Forrester calls it, the customer-obsessed operating model, is felt everywhere.

 Just think, for instance, how in the context of a customer-adaptive enterprise the big data focus has moved towards fast data.
-Or how we move towards the edges in data analysis (edge computing and fog computing) in a context of the Internet of Thing.
+Or how we move towards the edge in data analysis (edge computing and fog computing) in a context of the Internet of Things (IoT).
 Or how capturing and processing information fast is essential (without forgetting the accuracy).
 Real-time economy might be a bit of a misnomer as real-time first describes a capacity.
 Though we also increasingly see it as a reality.